PBesze/pbesze.github.io/_pages/sample-codes/following-pseudocode.md

 author_profile: true
 ---
 <br>
-In a complicated algorithm it is usefull to write and follow pseudocode as it was done for example in a trie search:<br>
+For a complicated algorithm it is useful to write and follow a pseudocode as it was done in this trie (yes, trie) search:<br>
 *The task was part of my [Data Structures and Performance course](https://www.coursera.org/learn/data-structures-optimizing-performance){:target="_blank"}*.

 ~~~~